cyphar/paperback/README.md

 and is provided in a PDF of its own.

 The randomly-generated passphrase above is called the "master key" and is not stored anywhere.
-Instead, it is broken into several "shard keys" (with `n` "shard keys" generated, and only `k` are required to reconstruct the "master key").
-Each "shard key" is then encrypted with a randomly-generated passphrase made up of "shard keywords" which then can be stored separately from the "shard key" -- then the "shard key" (along with its "shard keyword") are stored in individual PDFs.
+Instead, it is broken into several "key shards" (with `n` "key shards" generated, and only `k` are required to reconstruct the "master key").
+Each "key shard" is then encrypted with a randomly-generated passphrase made up of "shard codewords" which then can be stored separately from the "key shard" -- then the "key shard" (along with its "shard codeword") are stored in individual PDFs.

 **NB** these individual PDFs should be securely destroyed as soon as they are